Elementary School Handbook

 Photos and Video

 Students are not to take pictures or videos of staff or students without staff permission.
 Any student use of cameras in Eden Prairie Schools should be part of a class or club activity.
-Unapproved camera use is a violation of this agreement.
+Unapproved camera use is a violation of district policy.

-Any malicious use, disruption or harm to the school unit's technology, networks and Internet services, including but not limited to hacking activities and creation/uploading of computer viruses, is a violation of this agreement.
+Any malicious use, disruption or harm to the school unit's technology, networks and Internet services, including but not limited to hacking activities and creation/uploading of computer viruses, is a violation of district policy.

 If technical difficulties arise with the iPad, or non-conforming content is discovered, the iPad will be restored by Tech staff.
 If the Technology staff needs to restore the iPad, the District is not responsible for the loss of content put on the iPad by the student.